didia/didia.me/content/posts/2021-07-02-how-to-keep-learning-while-working-part-3-the-learning-tax-approach.md

 description: While searching for an approach to keep learning while working, I got the idea of making my employer or clients pay me a learning tax to get better at serving them.
-In this article, I share what I discovered by adopting this approach, the impact it had on projects I working on and the difficulties I ran into while using it.
+In this article, I share what I discovered by adopting this approach, the impact it had on projects I worked on and the difficulties I ran into while using it.
 category: How to keep learning while working
 tags: